apretado/startup/README.md

 # React deliverable
 Converted application to use React
 - Bundled using Vite
-- Multiple functional react components: The dynamic elements (elements that appear/disappear) of the login page and the lobby are implemented with react
+- Multiple functional react components: The login page uses react to hide/show the login form based upon the authentication state.
+The lobby page uses react to update the list of players in the lobby.
 - React router: switches pages in the application without making a request and reloading the entire page
-- React hooks: useState and useEffect hooks are used in the Login and the Lobby page
+- React hooks: useState and useEffect hooks are used in the Login page to store authentication state across renders.
+They are used in the lobby page to store the list of players and synchronize the websocket connection.